Mapping Matters: Application Process Mapping on 3-D Processor Topologies: Performance Evaluation

 The comparison of \emph{pre-simulation} dilation against the corresponding MPI point-to-point communication time, leads to new insights.
 The communication times differences in Fig.~\ref{fig:commtime} are in agreement with the performance prediction derived from the dilation for all applications mapped to the 3-D \texttt{mesh} and \mbox{3-D} \texttt{torus} topology.
 For the \texttt{HAEC Box} topology, no such correlation can be made. \emph{This shows that the dilation metric needs a parameter to distinguish hops with different characteristics that are prevalent in heterogeneous networks.}

-These observations confirm that \emph{dilation is suitable as a prediction for the communication time on homogeneous topologies}. \emph{They also reveal the need for a novel performance metric for process mapping on heterogeneous topologies.}
+These observations confirm that \emph{dilation is a suitable metric for the prediction of communication time on homogeneous topologies}. \emph{They also reveal the need for a novel performance metric for process mapping on heterogeneous topologies.}